TextCenGen: Attention-Guided Text-Centric Background Adaptation for Text-to-Image Generation: Introduction

-In response, we introduce \textbf{TextCenGen}, as illustrated in \autoref{fig:teaser}, a novel method that employs cross-attention maps and force-directed graphs for effective object placement and whitespace optimization.
+In response, we introduce \textbf{TextCenGen}\tcgicon \footnote{Open source code at: \url{https://github.com/tianyilt/TextCenGen_Background_Adapt}}, as illustrated in Figure~\ref{fig:teaser}, a new method that employs cross-attention maps and force-directed graphs for effective object placement and whitespace optimization.
 We also implement a spatial excluding cross-attention constraint to ensure smooth attention in areas designated for text.
-To establish a new benchmark for this innovative task, we constructed a diverse dataset gathered from three unique sources, along with three distinct evaluation metrics, to comprehensively assess the performance.
-The contributions of our paper are three-fold: \begin{itemize} \item We propose a novel task of text-friendly text-to-image generation, which creates images that satisfy both the prompt and reserve space for pre-defined text placements.
-Our benchmark includes a specialized dataset and tailored evaluation metrics designed to rigorously assess this novel challenge. \item We introduce \textbf{TextCenGen}, a plug-and-play, training-free framework.
-This approach allows for dynamic placement of text at user-specified location within an image, with the image being generated or adapted to accommodate the text. \item Our prominent module, the force-directed cross-attention guidance, is an effective addition to the denoising process in T2I models.
-This module strategically directs cross-attention map within the image generation process, ensuring harmonious layout of text and imagery. \end{itemize}
+To establish a new benchmark for this innovative task, we constructed a diverse dataset gathered from three unique sources, along with five evaluation metrics, to comprehensively assess the performance.
+The contributions of our paper are three-fold: \begin{itemize} \item We propose a new task of text-friendly T2I generation, which creates images that satisfy both the prompt and reserve space for pre-defined text placements.
+The task consists of a benchmark including a specialized dataset and tailored evaluation metrics. \item We introduce \textbf{TextCenGen}, a plug-and-play, training-free background adaptation framework for dynamic text placement in generated images. \item We develop force-directed cross-attention guidance, adaptable to various attention mechanisms across different T2I models, ensuring a harmonious layout of text and imagery. \end{itemize}